roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-07 ****** byStoryTeller07© If it were him he would have left a note before leaving, but nothing so simple was possible in that household.
+If it were him he would have left a note before leaving, but nothing so simple was possible in that household.
 It would be inconvenient to keep phoning the house, until getting through to him, even though Elizabeth had nothing else to do while waiting in the hospital.

  Although he was over eighteen Richard was just as fickle as the rest of the family.
 Besides, he had promised to arrange something.
 Bernard, another neighbour, was away on a fishing trip.
 He looked across the room at Anne and received the desired inspiration.
 Of course!